Annaple Thomsone: Legacy

-Annapel was one of thirteen accused witches, memorialised in an exhibition in 2023 Witches in Words, not Deeds, created by Carolyn Sutton, MLIS, AA.
+Annaple was one of thirteen accused witches, memorialised in an exhibition in 2023 Witches in Words, not Deeds, created by Carolyn Sutton, MLIS, AA.
 Watsone was one of the figures exhibited at Edinburgh's Central Library from September to November 2023.
 The artist had made her dress of white linen imprinted with the words that condemned her.

 A "Witches Stone" stands near Carriden House in Bo'ness, and serves as commemoration of this and other witch trials that took place in the area.